 - After reviewing the course and its equivalency status in notes, you can click on the checkbox, located under the "checkbox" column, and then click on the "Add/View My List" button to create a customized list of potential transfer credits.

-Q: My institution is not listed on the TES site; does that mean WCU will not accept my units?
+Q: My institution is not listed on the TES site; does that mean WCU will not accept my credits?

 A: Not necessarily.
 Institutions voluntarily participate in the TES system so exclusion from the TES site does not necessarily indicate that credits will not be accepted.
 Please contact the registrar's office for clarification.

-Q: I see my course(s) listed on TES; does that mean that WCU will automatically be accepted?
+Q: I see my course(s) listed on TES; does that mean WCU will automatically accept all credits?

 A: No, the TES system is subject to changes at the University's discretion as equivalencies are reviewed by Academic Leadership.
-Also, West Coast University displays courses that are NOT eligible for transfer to provide as much information as possible for students to effectively plan their education.
+Furthermore, some programs may have specific recency requirements and/or grade requirements that must be met in order to receive credits.

-Q: I do not see my course(s) listed on TES; does that mean WCU has denied that course?
+Q: I do not see my course(s) listed on TES; does that mean WCU has denied the course?

 A: No. WCU lists all courses that have been reviewed for equivalency, whether approved or denied.
 If a course is not listed in TES, WCU has not received an evaluation request for this course.
 Please collect a syllabus and an official transcript for this course and submit it to your registrar's office so an evaluation can be determined.

-For any additional questions, please visit your registrar's office.
+For any additional questions, please vist and/or contact your campus registrar's office.